Reptiles Tour in Uganda

-Many will not agree with Jewel safaris however, most of these reptiles and snakes in particular are too shy to attack and only do so when provoked to the point of no run anymore.
-Just like humans, reptiles are that humble too and only get wild, uncontrollable and harmful when prevailing factors around are putting in in tension that’s why in most cases, snakes, crocodiles, lizards tend to run away after they hear a shout, meaning they feel insecure.
-However, when followed, they are also stand back to defend themselves hence harming the team provoking it.
-There is more to learn about these reptiles however, it is best to learn on the ground so kindly book your trip to the Pearl of Africa for a reptile safari and explore and learn about the different kinds of snakes and other reptile species found in the Pearl of Africa.
+Most of these reptiles; snakes in particular are very shy to attack and only do so when provoked.
+Just like humans, reptiles too are calm and only become wild, uncontrollable and harmful when prevailing circumstances around put them in tension.
+In most cases, snakes, crocodiles, lizards tend to run away after on hearing a shout.
+However, when followed, they will stand back to defend themselves, eventually causing harm to the person provoking it.
+There is more to learn about these reptiles however, it is best to learn on the ground so kindly book your trip to the Pearl of Africa for a reptile safari and explore and learn about the different kinds of snakes and other reptile species found in the country.
 Uganda is home to most of the world’s celebrated and embraced reptiles like:

-Uganda being called a pearl of Africa is truly due to what it has but yet little is known to many and tapped by few.
-When it comes to snakes, Uganda has varieties of them both venomous and non-venomous.
-As said earlier, snakes are too shy and they will try as much as possible to hide away upon hearing a shout or upon sensing that someone is nearing to it.
-They will only attack when they notice that they cannot hide anymore.
-For any Ugandan safari you will be carrying o, there are higher chances of one seeing at least more than one species of reptiles’ family like python.
+When it comes to snakes, Uganda has a variety of them; both venomous and non-venomous.
+As earlier said, snakes are shy reptiles and will try as much as possible to stay away or hide upon hearing a shout or sensing movement towards their direction.
+They will only attack when they are provoked.
+For any Ugandan safari you will undertake, there are higher chances of coming across at least one of the species of snakes especially the python.
 The different snake species in Uganda include.

 The Puff Adder:

-The Rock Python: This is the largest snake in Africa.
-It is usually over 5 meters in length and has gold on black mottled kind of skin.
+This is the largest snake in Africa.
+It is usually over 4 meters in length and has gold on black mottled kind of skin.
 African rock pythons are non-venomous constrictor snakes but will attack and kill their prey by strangulation.
 They wrap their bodies around the prey to suffocate it and eventually swallow it whole.
 After this mean, they can go off and nap for as long as two months when they can have the next meal.
-They feed on large rodents, small antelopes an could kill a small child.
-The best place to find the rock python is a bat cave in Maramagambo forest, Reptile Village in Entebbe and Uganda Wildlife Conservation Education Centre (Entebbe zoo).
+They feed on large rodents, small antelopes and could kill a small child.
+The best places to see the rock python are; the bat caves in Maramagambo forest, Reptile Village in Entebbe and Uganda Wildlife Conservation Education Centre (Entebbe zoo).

-Though no scenarios and reports have been written and spoken about thus snake specie, it is very toxic.
-However, boom slang snake has got no fangs and not aggressive as well.
+Though no scenarios and reports have been written and spoken about this snake species, it is very toxic.
+However, boom slangs have got no fangs and not aggressive as well.
 It is mostly spotted on top of trees.

-Green Tree Snake: A non-venomous friendly kin of a snake found in trees always rolled on there.
+Green Tree Snake: A non-venomous and friendly kind of a snake found on trees.
+They have no fangs and venom.

 This snake measures up to 2 meters in length and is native to much of Southern Africa.
-In Uganda, it is commonly found in the Savannah parks and feeds on moles as the name suggests and other rodents.
+In Uganda, it is commonly found in the savannah parks and feeds on moles and other rodents as the name suggests.

 Egg Eating Snakes:

-These snakes feed on bird eggs as suggested by the name.
-They swallow the egg whole and regurgitate the shell some time later.
+These snakes feed on bird eggs as their name suggests.
+They swallow the egg whole and regurgitate the shell.

-These can with ease be spotted at Murchison falls national park for Savannah monitor lizards, and water monitor lizards are best sighted at Kazinga channel.
-They are harmless and there should be no need to cause an alarm when you come across them only that it can strike using both its tail and the bite is too deadly.
-The tail strike is said to cause a wound believed to take long to heal or no healing at all.
-Though medics have not ascertained the real truth of this.
-They always raid crocodile’s habitants and eat their eggs up.
+These can with ease be spotted in Murchison Falls National Park for savannah monitor lizards, and water monitor lizards are best sighted at Kazinga channel.
+They are harmless and there should be no need to cause an alarm when you come across them.
+However, you should take precaution as they may strike using their tails.
+Their bite is also deadly.
+The tail strike is said to cause a wound believed to take long to heal although medics have not ascertained the truth about this myth.
+They always raid crocodile’s habitats and eat their eggs.
 You can spot these during your game drive or launch cruise.
-There are also other types of lizards that are small in size and you can have a great time in case you booked a safari to Uganda.
+There are also other types of lizards that are small in size and you can have a great time in case you book a safari to Uganda.

-In Uganda, there are many chameleons but few to be seen because they camouflage to avoid being seen by their potential threatening enemies hence keep your eyes wide open to avoid screaming after noticing that it’s on our head.
-These can be sighted at many of the forested areas of Uganda like Kibale forest national park, Budongo forest as well as the Savannah areas of Uganda.
+In Uganda, there are many chameleons but a few are seen because they camouflage from potential threats hence keep your eyes wide open.
+These can be sighted in many of the forested areas of Uganda like Kibale Forest National Park, Budongo Forest as well as other savannah and forest parks in Uganda.

-Here in Uganda you might come across one along a path or a road as you travel or take a walk such as in the Foothills of the Rwenzori Mountain
+While on a safari to Uganda, you may come across one along a path or a road as you travel or take a walk such as on the foothills of the Rwenzori Mountains.

-This kind of chameleon can be spotted at the Savannah and wooded areas.
-It can grow up to 15 cm long, bright and green in color, but they can grow to double in size and will turn tan or brown under certain conditions.
-See why you need to do reptiles’ safari in Uganda.
+This kind of chameleon can be spotted in all the savannah and wooded areas.
+It can grow to a length of 15 cm, bright and green in colour, and will turn tan or brown under certain conditions.

-Graceful Chameleon: Yellow and green in color, and white stripe along the flanks of it.
+Graceful Chameleon: It is yellow and green in colour, with a white stripe along its flanks.

-Giant Chameleon: It is bulky and dark green in color with yellow stripes and a small horn.
+Giant Chameleon: It is bulky and dark green in colour, with yellow stripes and a small horn.
 It feeds on small reptiles and insects.

 Other reptiles include;

-This reptile species appears. like it is in a plastic form but not.
-They are mostly found in the houses liking for insects to feast on and are generally harmless to humans with exception of their saliva in case you leave the personally used things like toothbrushes and they lick it, it has repercussions.
+This reptile species are mostly found in the houses looking for insects to feast on and are generally harmless to humans with exception of their saliva which if gets in contact with personal items like toothbrushes may have health repercussions.

-Terrapins: Somewhat flatter than tortoises and the most common found on a rock near the water will be the Nile soft-shelled Terrapin, a wide flat shell can be one meter in length in some cases.
+Terrapins: Somewhat flatter than tortoises, they are mostly common on rocks near water for example the Nile soft-shelled Terrapin.
+A wide flat shell can be 1 metre in length in some cases.

-If you are a visitor on a safari to Uganda, there are more chances of you seeing most of the snakes mentioned are very minimal but reptiles that you are sure to see especially if you visit some of the national parks include the Nile crocodile, monitor lizards, chameleons, and occasionally a turtle.
-After the reptiles’ tour, don’t miss out on the most fascinating and adventurous thrill of moment trekking gorillas, vising the Nile or tracking the chimpanzees in the primate capital of the world-Kibale National Park.
-It is a lifetime experience being in any of the Uganda’s park doing wildlife Uganda safaris, Uganda gorilla tracking safaris or chimpanzees and primates trekking.
-For further inquiries about your memorable safari to Uganda either on reptiles, gorillas, chimpanzees or have adrenaline activities in Jinja at the source of the Nile, kindly contact us on our inbox email@example.com and the information and booking desks will attend to you as soon as yon inquire.
+If you are a visitor on a safari to Uganda, there are more chances of you seeing most of the reptiles mentioned are quite higher especially if you visited some of the national parks.
+Some of these reptiles include the Nile crocodile, monitor lizards, chameleons, and occasionally a turtle.
+After the reptiles’ tour, don’t miss out on the most fascinating and adventurous thrill of trekking gorillas, vising the source of the Nile or tracking the chimpanzees in the primate capital of the world-Kibale National Park.
+It is a lifetime experience being in any of Uganda’s national parks for wildlife safaris, Uganda gorilla tracking safaris or chimpanzees and primates trekking.
+For further inquiries about any safari of your choice to Uganda, kindly contact us through email@example.com and our team will attend to you as soon as possible.